octopus-foundation/backend-cookbook/relational-databases/relational-databases.md

 - maintainable
 - independent of features
 - independent of application
-- maintainable in runtime (regardless of how much time passed)
+- maintainable in runtime (regardless of how much time has passed)
 - maintainable by multiple developers
-- allowing fast query execution
+- fast for query execution

 # Let's merge relational with key-value

-Solution we've found is to mix relational databases with the key-value store approach.
-The idea is simple: you can create one table for entities and a key-value table with all fields related to them.
+One solution we've found is to mix relational databases with the key-value store approach.
+The idea is simple, you can create one table for entities and a key-value table with all fields related to them.
-Let's apply this approach for the most common case: `users` table.
+Let's apply this approach for the most common case, `users` table.
 In our concept, it will look like this:

 ```mysql
 create table users